-A Markov model consisting of states defined by the total number of convulsive seizures per month and the number of seizure-free days per month was presented.
+The comparator in the cost-effectiveness evaluation was CCM.
+A Markov model consisting of states defined by the total number of drop seizures per month and the number of seizure-free days per month was presented.
 A cycle length of three months was used.
-In the Applicant's submission transition probabilities were obtained from the subgroup of patients prescribed clobazam in GWPCARE2 for both the cannabidiol arm and the CCM arm for the first cycle.
+In the Applicant's submission, transition probabilities were obtained from the subgroup of patients prescribed clobazam in GWPCARE3 for both the cannabidiol arm and the CCM arm for the first cycle.
 Patients in the cannabidiol arm followed the transition probabilities from the single arm trial GWPCARE5 for the next eight cycles (two years) of the model.
-Patients were assumed to remain in their current health state until death after the first cycle in the CCM arm, and after the ninth cycle in the cannabidiol arm.
-The Review Group are concerned that it may not be realistic to assume that patients would not move between health states for the full 90-year time horizon.
+The Review Group are concerned that it may not be realistic to assume that patients would not move between health states for the full 90-year time horizon, especially as all data from

+GWPCARE5 (the long term extension study) was not included in the model.
 The NCPE adjusted base case therefore employed the average transition probabilities from GWPCARE5 for the time horizon of the model.
 It is a limitation of the model that transition probabilities for the cannabidiol arm were informed solely on a single arm trial, while patients in the CCM arm remained static.
-However, in the absence of any further data for the CCM arm, the Review Group used the Applicant's assumption that this cohort would remain in their current health state for the rest of the time horizon.
+However, in the absence of any further data on the CCM arm, the Review Group used the Applicant's assumption that this cohort would remain in their current health state for the rest of the time horizon.

 A stopping rule was applied at three pre-specified time points in the model.
-This was calculated as the percentage of non-withdrawn patients in each health state, who did not achieve a ≥25% reduction in convulsive seizures, but who did achieve this outcome at the previous time point.
+This was calculated as the percentage of non-withdrawn patients in each health state, who did not achieve a ≥25% reduction in drop seizures, but who did achieve this outcome at the previous time point.
 The response threshold was based on Department of Health clinical guidelines for cannabis for medicinal use.
 The Review Group had several concerns regarding application of the stopping rule.
 A discontinuation rate derived from GWPCARE5 was already applied at these time points, which included patients who stopped treatment due to lack of efficacy.
 Therefore, we would not expect additional patients to also discontinue due to a lack of efficacy.
 In addition, the product licence for cannabidiol does not specify that a patient must achieve a particular level of response to be eligible to continue treatment.
-Clinical opinion to the Review group indicated that the treatment goal recommended by the Department of Health is considered only a guide; the decision to continue or discontinue a patient's treatment is complex and influenced by multiple factors.
-In view of these concerns, the Review Group removed the stopping rule from the cost-effectiveness model.
+Clinical opinion to the Review Group indicated that the treatment goal recommended by the Department of Health is considered only a guide; the decision to continue or discontinue a patient's treatment is complex and influenced by multiple factors.
+In view of these concerns, the Review Group removed the stopping rule in the cost-effectiveness model.

-As the payer (HSE), rather than societal perspective, is the recommended approach in Ireland the Review Group adjusted the inclusion of utilities to be in line with the perspective of the HSE.
+As the payer (HSE), rather than societal perspective, is the recommended approach in Ireland, the review Group adjusted the inclusion of utilities to be in line with the perspective of the HSE.
 Caregiver utilities have been included as a scenario.